risk-first/website/thinking/Risk-First-Diagrams.md

 In _biological terms_ the items on the left of the diagram are the _stimulus_ part of the [Stimulus-Response Model](https://en.wikipedia.org/wiki/Stimulus–response_model).
 They're the thing that makes us [Take Action](Glossary.md#taking-action) in the world.

-There are [all kinds of risks](../risks/Risk-Landscape.md) we face in life, and we attach different value or _criticality_ to them.
-Most people will want to take action against the worst risks they face in their lives, and maybe put up with some of the lesser ones.
-Equally, we should also try and achieve our _most critical_ goals, and let the lesser ones slide (at least, from a rational standpoint).
+There are [all kinds of risks](../risks/Risk-Landscape.md) we face in life and we attach different value or _criticality_ to them.
+Most people will want to take action against the worst risks they face in their lives and maybe put up with some of the lesser ones.
+Equally, we should also try and achieve our _most critical_ goals and let the lesser ones slide (at least, from a rational standpoint).

 ## In The Middle